18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 </pre>

 <p>
 <i>Epics</i> are bigger, goal-orientated statements about the feature.
-Broken down into little user stories to get more specific.
+They are broken down into little user stories to get more specific.
 </p>

 <p>
-Personas are the characters in the user stories who have a goal that is solved by your software tool.
+Personas are the characters in the user stories who have a goal that your software can help them solve.
 </p>

 {% endalert %}